ma1lor/tic-tac-toe/README.md

 # tic-tac-toe
-just tic tac toe based on oop
+just tic tac toe based on oop and python